intrnl/vite-template-svelte/README.md

 # Vite + Svelte template

-Project template to quickly build a web app powered by Svelte and built with Vite.
+Project template to quickly build a web app with Svelte and Vite.

 ## Getting started